 So what does this mean for us?
 Well firstly, data protection policies are not compulsory – controllers only need to put them in place when appropriate and necessary.
 But having good data protection policies will probably help you reduce the amount of a possible fine.
 Essentially, data protection policies should help a controller to process personal data in accordance with data protection law.

 Not all controllers are obliged to have data protection policies.

 A data protection policy should regulate the way in which employees (and maybe processors) process personal data with the aim of protecting it.
 A good policy sets out clearly how your organisation deals with a certain issue.
 In this case, the issue is the protection of personal data and your data protection policy should make it clear how your organisation will protect personal data so that it complies with data protection law.
 Data protection law is principle-based rather than rule-based.
-This provides organisations with flexibility in how they apply them.
-The purpose of your data protection policy is to explain how you comply with the principles.
+This provides organisations with some flexibility in how they comply with them.
+The purpose of your data protection policy is to explain how your specific organisation comply with data protection laws.

 It can be that you have lots of different policies that collectively make up your data protection policy.

-We believe that if you need a data protection policy and irrespective of where you are in the world, you should have a data protection policy that applies to all the data protection laws you must comply with and not just one of them (like POPIA).
+We believe that irrespective of where you are in the world, you should have a data protection policy that applies to all the data protection laws you must comply with and not just one of them (like POPIA).
 You should only have a POPI Policy if you only have to comply with POPI.

 Why is a Data Protection Policy important?

 It is an important part of complying with data protection law.
 If a regulator or authority decides to fine you, it must consider whether you failed to operate good protection of personal information policies, procedures and practices.
 If you want to reduce a possible fine you might get, you need to operate good protection of personal information policies, procedures and practices.